-The perfect definition of love is shared here in the Bible, the Holy Book filled with God’s great love for us, is inspiring and humbling.
+The perfect definition of love is shared here in the Bible, the Holy Book filled with God’s great love for us, which is inspiring and humbling.
 How should we live?
-Clearly we are all called to love.
+Clearly, we are all called to love.

 While Jesus was being tested by the Pharisees, they asked him, “Teacher, which is the greatest commandment in the Law?”
 (Matthew 22:36).
 I imagine, without skipping a beat, Jesus gave them an answer they couldn’t forget.
 “Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.
 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:37-40).

 Jesus knew that loving the Lord with all of our hearts, soul, and mind would result in the highest level of life filled with love.
 This greatest commandment is imperative to living for Christ and for Christ to shine through us.
 To love the Lord with all of your heart, soul, and mind is to love Him with every last molecule in our body.
 Everything we do, say, and think about would be filtered through the love we have for our Father and to do His good will.
 While this first command makes perfect sense to our calling, the second command may be a little harder for some of us to understand or put into practice.